panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 ## 1. Step 1: install parcel

-The first step is just one command: install globally the parcel builder (I'm using the version `1.12.4`).
+The first step is one command: install globally the parcel bundler (I'm using the version `1.12.4`).

-To install the parcel bundler using npm run the command:
+Run the command to install the parcel bundler using npm:

 ```bash
 npm install -g parcel-bundler